Ask Matt AI

 As another difference from 4x6 rubber mats, these rolls have a base black color with color flecks embedded.
 The 4x6 rubber stall mats only appear in black.

-For those who prefer a single color in the flecks in the roll, select among more than a dozen color options with the 3/8 Inch Color Geneva Rubber Flooring Roll.
+Select among more than a dozen color options with the 3/8 Inch Color Geneva Rubber Flooring Roll.
 The selected color fleck appears in a 10% concentration against the black background.

 3/8 Inch Color Geneva Rubber Flooring Roll